aayushi221/CARTOONIZATION/README.md

 # CARTOONIZATION
 Hi everyone!

 This is a program to cartoonize an image without using complex procedures such as deep learning/ ML.
-We are going to use simple Open CV using pythin and numpy.
+We are going to use simple Open CV using python and numpy.

 In order to achive such basic cartoon effect, we don't really need a powerful rendring software.
 We can easily use bilateral filter and some edge detection.